Nexmo/server-sdk-specification/README.md

 Workflow
 --------
-- Client Libraries repositories should be named in this format: TBD
+- Client Libraries repositories should be named in this format: `nexmo-[language/runtime]` For example: `nexmo-java`, `nexmo-php`, `nexmo-node`
-- Development should use feature branches merged into a development branch.
+- Development should use feature branches merged into a `develop` branch.
-- Releases should be tagged with semantic versions from the master branch.
+- Releases should be tagged with semantic versions from the `master` branch.

 Contributions
 -------------